aanastasiou/dgtools/doc/source/instruction_set_notes.rst

 Being able to transfer execution in such a way would also enable functions to be passed as parameters to other functions.

-Therefore, the suggestion here is to add indirect versions of these two commands.
+Therefore, the suggestion here is to add indirect versions of these two instructions.